tsunghsien1124/tsunghsien1124.github.io/_posts/2021-08-04-discretization-of-AR(1)-process-using-Adda-and-Cooper-(2003).md

 ---

-Discretization plays am essential role in confronting problems with continuous exogenous processes (e.g., income There are multiple approaches that are widely used, including Tauchen, Rouwenhorst, and **Adda and Cooper (2003)**[^1] (hereafter, AC2003).
+Discretization plays an essential role in confronting problems with continuous exogenous processes (e.g., income).
+There are multiple approaches that are widely used, including Tauchen, Rouwenhorst, and **Adda and Cooper (2003)**[^1] (hereafter, AC2003).
 `QuantEcon.jl` contains the former two; yet, I cannot find a decent implementation for the last one in `Julia`.
 Hence, this blog aims to fill this void.